 Incremental models get us from new input data to updated model results more quickly, and to date it’s probably the most popular solution!
 A big benefit is that you can use incremental models with any underlying data warehouse, where support for materialized views is still more limited.

 Our third option splits the onus between dbt and the author of the dbt project: lambda views.
 Lambda views are a different approach to solving the same problem as materialized views and incremental materializations.
-But instead of asking your database or dbt to do most or all of the hard work, you manually orchestrate the outcome you’d like to see yourself.
+However, instead of asking your database or dbt to do the hard work, you manually orchestrate the outcome you’d like to see yourself.

-Each of these options present a more scalable solution to our problem of turning inputs into transformed output as quickly as possible.
+Each of these options presents a more scalable solution to our problem of turning inputs into transformed output as quickly as possible.
 But none of them are entirely satisfying yet.
-They all come with some cost – due to unnecessary computation, extra computation, or brittle configuration.
-At this point you might be wondering, why isn’t there some tool that’s fully solved this problem for us?
+They all come with some cost—due to unnecessary computation, extra computation, or brittle configuration.
+At this point, you might be wondering, why isn’t there some tool that’s fully solved this problem for us?

 Incremental view maintenance is a technique for maintaining up-to-date results of a function as its underlying inputs change.
 This technique transforms data on write: it continually transforms input data as it arrives, which in turn continually updates the result.